Azure/azure-sdk-for-go/README.md

 ## Historical releases

 Note that the latest modules from Microsoft are grouped by service in the `/sdk` directory.
-If you're using packages with prefix `github.com/Azure/azure-sdk-for-go/services`/`github.com/Azure/azure-sdk-for-go/storage`/`github.com/Azure/azure-sdk-for-go/profiles`, please consider migrating to the latest libraries.
+If you're using packages with prefix `github.com/Azure/azure-sdk-for-go/services`, `github.com/Azure/azure-sdk-for-go/storage`, `github.com/Azure/azure-sdk-for-go/profiles`, please consider migrating to the latest modules.
 You can find a mapping table from these historical releases to their equivalent [here](https://azure.github.io/azure-sdk/releases/deprecated/index.html#go).

 ## Reporting security issues and security bugs